Moist & Sticky Date and Walnut Loaf (An Old-Fashioned Recipe)

 Pro baker tip: Letting the cake cool before slicing helps maintain its crumb.
 Still warm?
 Let the cake rest another 15 minutes for easier, cleaner cuts.

-The Best Date Cake Recipe
+Why This Is the Best Date Cake Recipe

 Ingredients